top of page

 About Mysore & Things to Do in Mysore

-Mysore is a heritage city in the state of Karnataka, it's earned the title as coming 1st out of 467, making it the cleanest city in all of India.
+Mysore is a heritage city in the state of Karnataka, it's earned the title coming 1st out of 467, making it the cleanest city in all of India.
 It may not make it onto everyone's one-month itinerary for South India but I believe it is well worth the stop.

 I have spent several months in Mysore as it is the world's foremost hub for Ashtanga Yoga, and if you'd like to drop into a class you'll want to stay in the cute, leafy neighbourhood of Gokulam.
 Don't worry though, there are plenty of other things to do besides yoga...